INTRODUCTION TO THE WEB PAGES:

 In case you missed the link above, the individual images are at this page.

-Here is the plot of the angle vs time:
+Here is the plot of the jet angle for various core distances vs time along

-To date (May 2016), I have only calibrated two epochs for polarization.
+To date (Dec 2018), I have only calibrated two epochs for polarization.
 Both are from 2007.
 I have not invested much time in understanding the issues with the other epochs yet.
 My main effort is focused on the high sensitivity recent epochs, but they are suffering from lack of point calibrators, possible issues with 3C279 as a calibrator, frequency dependent polarzation characteristics, possible software issues, and lack of my time.
-The images I have show interesting structure with E vectors wrapped around the back side of the core, and pointing along the jet on the jet side, including showing the wide opening angle (and assuming that Faraday rotation and other effects are not confusing the issue.
-Once the current data paper is out, I will be trying to improve the polarization calibration.
+The images I have show interesting structure with E vectors wrapped around the back side of the core, and pointing along the jet on the jet side, including showing the wide opening angle (and assuming that Faraday rotation and other effects are not confusing the issue).
+Someday I will try to improve the polarization calibration.
 In any case, follow this link to the two polarization images I have.

 No attempt has been made above (yet) to reference other people's work about the structure and dynamics of M87.
 That may come in time.
+Many are referenced in Walker et al. (2018).
 A quick ADS search will turn up much.
-One name, in particular to search for is Kazuhiro Hada.
+One name, in particular, to search for is Kazuhiro Hada.

 The results from 2004 and earlier have been published by Chun Ly, who was my summer student at the time and has remained involved in the project: